J. C. Romero

 Juan Carlos Romero (born June 4, 1976) is a Puerto Rican former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Minnesota Twins, Los Angeles Angels of Anaheim, Boston Red Sox, Baltimore Orioles, Philadelphia Phillies, Colorado Rockies, and the St. Louis Cardinals.

 Playing career

 Romero played college baseball at the University of Mobile.
 He was drafted by the Minnesota Twins in the 21st round of the 1997 MLB draft.

 Romero was traded by the Twins to the Angels on December 9, 2005, for infielder Alexi Casilla.

 Romero was one of the Puerto Rican players to agree to play for Puerto Rico in the 2006 World Baseball Classic.

 On October 6, 2006, the Angels declined his contract option for 2007, making him a free agent.
 On December 15, he signed a one-year deal with the Boston Red Sox.
-However, on June 9, 2007, he was designated for assignment. and then released on June 19, 2007.
+However, on June 9, 2007, he was designated for assignment, and subsequently released on June 19.